yueneiqi/jemalloc-wiki/Coding-Style.md

 jemalloc's coding style was originally based on [FreeBSD's style(9)](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9), but has morphed and deviated enough warrant stand-alone documentation.
-The following applies to C/C++ files; for other languages such as POSIX shell, make a best effort to mimic existing jemalloc code.
+The following applies to C/C++ files.
+For unspecified C/C++ style nuances and for other languages such as POSIX shell, make a best effort to mimic existing jemalloc code.

-C code conforms to the C99 standard.
+C code conforms to the C99 standard, with the caveat that Microsoft Visual C++ lacks some features, e.g. ```restrict``` and variable-size arrays, thus requiring workarounds and/or feature avoidance.

 Tabs stops are 8 characters apart, starting at column 0 and ending in principle after column 72.
 Wrap lines to occupy only columns [0..80) whenever possible, with continuation lines indented an additional 4 columns.
 Exceptions are primarily due to single tokens that are too far indented and/or too long to be able to follow this rule.
 Try to avoid exceptions by limiting block nesting depth.
 Compose whitespace for indentation as a sequence of 0 or more tab characters, followed by fewer than 8 space characters.
 Increase block indentation by one tabstop for each major indentation level.
 ```C